statmike/vertex-ai-mlops/Applied Forecasting/readme.md

 ---
 ToDo:
-- [X] Finish 13
-- [X] Finish 12
-- parameter updates for
-    - [X] 1
-    - [X] 2
-    - [X] 3
-    - [X] 4
-- [X] full update for 6
-- [X] full update for 7
-- [X] create 8 based on 6
-- [X] create 9 based on 6
-- [X] full update for 5
 - [ ] full update for 10
 - [ ] full update for 11
+- [ ] full update for 14
-- [ ] Turn 14 into solution: register components to artifact registry and build pipelines dynamically
+    - [ ] Turn into solution: register components to artifact registry and build pipelines dynamically
+    - [ ] add 3 ARIMA_PLUS_XREG - wait for GA and time_series_id parameter
+    - [ ] add 4
+    - [ ] add 8
+    - [ ] add 9
+- Additions to make
+    - 3 update after preview -> GA
+        - add comparison to 2: make it optional
+    - more methods in the custom models section?
+        - XGBoost like 4
+        - sktime
+        - StatsForecast with Fugue
+        - GluonTS
+        - Darts
 - Issues To Investigate:
     - 11 complete when bug is fixed
     - 12 and 13 - Clean up link to bucket, staging bucket for GCS.
 Understand what goes where.
-    - 1,2,3,4 Consider pring all BQ query's out so they can be copy/pasted to console.
+    - 1,2,3,4 Consider printing all BQ query's out so they can be copy/pasted to console.
     - 4 address horizon predictions and related challenges
     - 5 through 9 - Batch predictions - carry down known covariates into horizon
     - 5 through 9 - explanations?
     - 5 through 9 - get evaluations from Model Registry
-- 14 Update
-    - [ ] add ARIMA_PLUS_XREG - wait for GA and time_series_id parameter
-    - [ ] add more open source methods - a dask based would be good
-        - sktime
-        - StatsForecast (use Fugue?)
-        - GluonTS
-        - Darts
+    - 10 and 11 - add evaluations to model registry (see 05 series)
 - Price optimization example like: https://cloud.google.com/blog/products/ai-machine-learning/price-optimization-using-vertex-ai-forecast
 ---